 When I took a look at the list of companies that we were competing against I was a bit nervous.
 Six of the companies are in the EvoNexus incubator with GoShare and I know most of them very well.
 These companies are some of the best and brightest tech startups in San Diego and all of them are led by incredibly smart and driven individuals.
 I knew that Hush Technology would be a tough competitor after I watched them win EvoNexus’s highly competitive demo day last year.
 Wrapify would also be tough to compete with.
 Their CEO James Heller travels up to San Francisco weekly to master his pitch.
 In addition, we would face off against Qelzal who is building obstacle avoidance technology for the next generation of drones; Astroprint, who is building software to make 3D printing at home easier; and DotStudioPro who developed software to make it easy to distribute and monetize video online.

 With limited time to prepare, I decided to use a video as the backdrop for the presentation instead of the typical power point deck.
 With a little help from the EvoNexus team and iMovie we pieced together a demo of the new version of GoShare’s iPhone app combined with some video that I shot of our customers and drivers in action using an iPhone.
 The result was a low quality/low cost video that did a great job of showing the audience what GoShare is all about.
-Here is the video that was used.

 The day of the competition I remember arriving at the conference and seeing a lot of familiar faces.
 Several of my friends, former coworkers and old clients were in attendance.
 The pressure to perform in front of so may people that I knew was intense.
 At first, I was told that GoShare would be the 8th company to pitch out of 10.
 This seemed good, giving me enough time to watch almost everyone else pitch and gauge the judges reactions and the types of questions they would ask.
 After the 3rd company was finished, the organizer looked at me and said, “You are up next”.
 I almost had a heard attack.
 I replied, “We are supposed to be 8th” he said, “No, you are next”.
 I took a quick sip of water and went up there.
 It happened so fast that I didn’t really have enough time to be nervous.